sindresorhus/sindresorhus.github.com/data/apps/today.md

 #### I have Fantastical set as my default calendar app but Today still opens Calendar

-There is a [macOS bug](https://github.com/feedback-assistant/reports/issues/290) which makes the default calendar app setting not work.
+There is a [macOS bug](https://github.com/feedback-assistant/reports/issues/290) that makes the default calendar app setting not work.
 To work around this, drag an event from the Calendar app into Finder, right-click on it, select “Get Info”, select your calendar in the “Open with” field, and click “Change All”.

 #### Can you add x feature?